 So, how do you create the right strategy that will take you to the next level?

-Well, you can spend months figuring this out for yourself, you can buy books on the subject including my own or you can opt-in to my free membership site that has a ton of information that will guide you.
+Well, you can spend months figuring this out for yourself, you can buy books on the subject including my own or you can opt-in to my library of free resource, which has a ton of information that will guide you.

-Or, and here’s the 2nd piece of good news, if you want a step-by-step, in depth course that will show exactly how to create the right strategy that will transform your business and get it to the next level and if you want to do that in the quickest possible time that avoids all the expensive pitfalls and time that goes with figuring this out for yourself, then check out my brand new course, How to Grow Your Business the Right Way, which is hosted on Udemy.
+Or, and here’s the 2nd piece of good news, if you want a step-by-step, in depth course that will show exactly how to create the right strategy that will transform your business and get it to the next level and if you want to do that in the quickest possible time that avoids all the expensive pitfalls and time that goes with figuring this out for yourself, then check out my brand new course, Plan to Succeed.

 This course will show you the exact steps to take to create and implement your strategy.